codatio/codat-docs/blog/240929-introducing-company-tags.md

 import Diff from "@components/Diff"

 We've enhanced our company data model to offer more flexibility.
 You can now add metadata to a company using the `tags` object.

 <!--truncate-->

 ### What's new?

-We've introduced a `tags` object to our `company` data model.
+We've introduced a `tags` object to our company data model.
 Tags provide a simple way to include additional information about a company.
-For example, you can use tahs to set a foreign key, define an operating region or specify details about the financial services a company has requested.
-The object supports up to 10 user-defined key-value pairs.
+For example, you can use tags to set a foreign key, define an operating region or specify details about the financial services the company has requested.
+Each company can store up to 10 tags.

 <Diff
   showDiffOnly={false}